-We'll go over these 5 effective ways to make her regret rejecting you (and the signs to look for).
+We'll go over these 5 effective ways to make her regret losing you.

 Before we get into them, remember that some reasons for rejection are out of your control.
 Perhaps you're not her type or she's not available at all.
 She could have started seeing someone else or just isn't interested in dating anyone right now.
 So, using even all these methods won't guarantee success.

-Lastly, don't try to convince her to go out with you (after the rejection).
+Lastly, don't try to convince her to go out with you (after a rejection).
 This will never work, and you'll just come across as desperate.